arcanemagic/bruinblast/README.md

 In order to draw the bounding boxes with a particular color, we made our own stripped down shader.
 It is adapted from the Phong Shader and does not consider the effects of lighting.

 #### Physics
 All objects follow a parabolic path based on gravity.
-We used kinematic equations to translate the object to the appropriate location and kept track of "air time" of the object by comparing current program time against the spawn time of the object.
+We kept track of "air time" of the object by comparing current program time against the spawn time of the object and then used that air time, gravitational acceleration, and kinematics equations to translate the object to the appropriate location.

 #### Contributions
 1. Sophia Adrangi implemented mouse picking, the algorithm for object recycling, and the object class.
 She also helped debug the "object-splits-apart-when-clicked" animation.